 Whenever you discuss personal loans or read about loans in general, you may have come across the term ‘credit appraisal’.
 Credit appraisal refers to assessing a particular loan application or proposal thoroughly to gauge the repayment ability of the loan applicant.
 A lender conducts a credit appraisal chiefly to make certain that the bank gets back the money that it lends to its customers.

 Whether one applies individually or as a corporate entity, a lender always conducts a detailed and systematic credit appraisal process.
-The credit appraisal process before giving a loan to entities is comprehensive in nature as it appraises or evaluates management, market, technical, and financial elements.
+The credit appraisal process before giving a loan to entities is comprehensive as it appraises or evaluates management, market, technical, and financial elements.

-Both banks and non-banking financial corporations (NBFCs) utilise credit appraisal procedures before approving a personal loan application or any other loan application.
-Each lender will have its own techniques for performing credit appraisal processes.
+Both banks and non-banking financial corporations (NBFCs) utilize credit appraisal procedures before approving a personal loan application or any other loan application.
+Each lender will have its techniques for performing credit appraisal processes.
 A lender will have certain norms, rules, and standards to assess the creditworthiness of a particular loan applicant.
-If a borrower has a high creditworthiness, there is high probability that his or her loan application will be accepted by the bank.
+If a borrower has high creditworthiness, there is a high probability that his or her loan application will be accepted by the bank.
 A credit appraisal is done to avoid the risk of default on loans.